doesdev/rapplication/README.md

 1. Try not to be too cheesy, cause you know, it's a novelty item
 2. It should be a functional application
-  - Every lyric should be able to go in the code without breaking functionality
+  - Every lyric should translate to working code
   - It should be verbose enough to work, but abstract enough to flow

 ## Goals Achieved?